We may earn money or products from the companies mentioned in this post.Visit our disclosure for more information.

 During Christmas time, it’s nice to go with something that has a lot of embellishments.
 Options with classic holiday colors like red, gold, and silver, are always a good choice.
 You can also go with options that are pre-lit.

 But don’t forget that you can add in embellishments as well.
 Most options are easy to decorate by hand, which opens up more possibilities.
 You can create more unique color schemes and themes, to suit your tastes.

 Wreaths for Above Fireplace

-If you’re looking for some great options, try out these:
+If you’re looking for something more general, try out one of these: